Blu-Lock Buying Guide

 Fittings and Finishing Touches

-On our design there are three emitters that will be setup like this.
+In our design, there are three emitters that will be set up like this.
 The six 180° spray bodies represent locations where the tubing run comes to an end.
-While we could set it up the same and use a Blu-Lock Cap to close the run, we can reduce the amount of fittings needed by going a different route and using the spray body to close the run.
+While we could set it up the same and use a Blu-Lock Cap to close the run, we can reduce the number of fittings needed by going a different route and using the spray body to close the run.

-We can use a 1" Blu-Lock x 1/2" Blu-Lock Swing Pipe Coupling Adapter to convert our tubing run over to the swing pipe.
-Just as we did with the swing tee, the short run of swing pipe could run to the Swing Pipe x ½” MPT Adapter (SKU #8095) to which the spray body threads on to.
+We can use a 1" Blu-Lock x 1/2" Blu-Lock Swing Pipe Coupling Adapter to convert our tubing run-over to the swing pipe.
+Just as we did with the swing tee, the short run of the swing pipe could run to the Swing Pipe x ½” MPT Adapter (SKU #8095) to which the spray body threads.
 This not only connects the spray body to the lateral line but also closes off that run, precluding the need for an additional end cap.

 Note that you are not limited to these specific fittings.
 There is a wide variety of swing adapters available to accommodate almost any situation, from greater depth to a larger emitter inlet size.